yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL unguided - Continuous delivery in VSTS and Azure.md

 ## Abstract and learning objectives

-In this workshop, students will learn how to setup and configure continuous delivery within Azure using a combination of Azure Resource Manager (ARM) templates and Visual Studio Team Services (VSTS).
-Attendees will do this throughout the use of a new VSTS project, Git repository for source control, and an ARM template for Azure resource deployment and configuration management.
+In this hands-on lab, you will learn how to implement a solution with a combination of Azure Resource Manager templates and Visual Studio Team Services (VSTS) to enable continuous delivery with several Azure PaaS services.

-Attendees will be better able to build templates to automate cloud infrastructure and reduce error-prone manual processes.
-In addition,
+At the end of this hands-on lab, you will be better able to implement solutions for continuous delivery with VSTS in Azure and additionally:

 -   Create an Azure Resource Manager (ARM) template to provision Azure resources